 This is important when businesses require the availability of reports and progress as it happened over a period of time, rather than simply the current state of work.

 Of course, current status reports are also fully available.
-Some of the plans also allow the user to design their own reports to suit their own specific needs.
+Some of the plans also allow the user to design their own reports to suit their own needs.

 Advanced Custom Team Workflows